 - Under And the user's platform is any of these, select the mobile and/or desktop platforms that you want to trigger the action(s) you configure in the Access section.

 Device Trust — Specify the trust status of the device that you want to trigger the action(s) you configure in the Access section.
 The Trusted and Not Trusted options are only selectable if Device Trust is configured in Security > Device Trust.
 Okta Device Trust determines devices to be trusted based on the presence of a trust signal (MDM enrollment; certificate; support for Universal Links).

 - In the setting When all the conditions above are met, sign on to this application is select either Allowed or Denied.

-Note: Because SWA apps do not support re-authentication, you cannot change the sign-on method from SAML to SWA if re-authentication is selected.
+- Because SWA apps do not support re-authentication, you can't change the sign-on method from SAML to SWA if re-authentication is selected.

 - Select Prompt for factor if you want to require users to choose an MFA option, and then specify how frequently you want users to be prompted.
 The Multifactor Settings link takes you to the Multifactor Authentication page, where you can choose your factor(s).

 Set rule precedence by clicking the blue arrows to set the priority number.
 A rule with a priority value of 1 has first priority and takes precedence over all other rules.